The difference between ABTA and ATOL and how your school trip is protected

 How to choose the right school trip provider

-In this guide, we explain the different financial protections offered by travel companies and the checks that schools should make when choosing a provider for their first school trip since the pandemic.
+In this guide, we explain the different financial protections offered by travel companies and the checks that schools should make when choosing a partner for your educational trip.

 Choosing the right school trip provider: three essential checks

 - Make sure your school trip organiser is a member of a recognised professional trade body, such as ABTA